 Berrylicious – Gluten and Dairy Free Omelette

 It was my birthday yesterday and I woke up wanting a special treat for breakfast.
 I didn’t know what I wanted, but I knew I wanted something different.
-My mom offered to make me breakfast, low-carb, gluten free, dairy free pancakes, or eggs.
+My mom offered to make me breakfast.
+It was either gluten and dairy free pancakes, or eggs. .

 As nice as that sounded, I wasn’t in the mood for either.
 I was in the mood for something sweet, new, and fresh.

 I remembered a recipe that was in one of my Runner’s world magazines.
 It was a dessert omelet.
 The recipe looked delicious, however, it was not dairy free.
 So, I decided to make myself my own version of this dessert omelet.